GoogleCloudPlatform/genai-for-marketing/README.md

 # Environment Setup

-This section outlines the steps to configure the Google Cloud environment that is required in order to run the notebooks and demonstration provided in this repository.
+This section outlines the steps to configure the Google Cloud environment that is required in order to run the notebooks and code provided in this repository.
 You will be interacting with the following resources:
  - A user-managed instance of Vertex AI Workbench serves as your development setting and the main interface to Vertex AI services.
  - BigQuery is utilized to house data from Marketing Platforms, while Dataplex is employed to keep their metadata.